Gray, Maine: Geography

 Gray has five towns surrounding it: Windham to the southwest, Cumberland to the southeast, North Yarmouth to the northeast, New Gloucester to the north-northeast and Raymond to the northwest and west.
 On a north-up map, Gray is the shape of a crooked square.

 Gray has long been interconnected with its neighbor to the north, New Gloucester, both sharing similar demographics, culture and economy.
-They are two of the last rural towns in Southern Maine, with the Portland area to the south and Lewiston–Auburn to the north.
 Both towns share the same school district, Maine School Administrative District 15.
 Being in the vicinity these towns are in, there has been ever-increasing suburban development since the early nineties.
 Subdivisions and commercial developments have been built at an ever-increasing frequency, leading to the possibility of Gray being swallowed up into the surrounding urban and sub-urban areas in the future.
 These developments have drawn much protest from residents, many of whom live on the same property as their ancestors many generations ago.